YLS_banner_crop_0003_GLC.jpg

 Lara Dominguez

 Lara is a legal fellow at MRG, engaging in advocacy on behalf of minorities and indigenous communities through strategic litigation in Europe and Africa.
 Prior to joining MRG, Lara worked at Three Crowns LLP and specialized in international arbitration.
-She received her JD from Yale Law School, where she was student director of the Immigration Legal Services Clinic, a member of the Allard K. Lowenstein International Human Rights Clinic, and a Herbert J. Hansell student fellow at the Center for Global and Legal Challenges.
+She received her JD from Yale Law School, where she was student director of the Immigration Legal Services Clinic, a member of the Allard K. Lowenstein International Human Rights Clinic, and a Herbert J. Hansell student fellow at the Center for Global Legal Challenges.

 She has represented clients in their asylum proceedings before U.S. immigration authorities, co-authored white papers on complex issues of international law, and published an article in the Texas Law Review on state responsibility for non-state actors in armed conflict.